 From condos to hotels and even unconventional mosques, these buildings in Singapore boast impressive architecture.

-Think the pinnacle of Singapore’s architecture is the swanky, mammoth complex of Marina Bay Sands?
+So you think the pinnacle of Singapore’s architecture is the swanky, mammoth complex of Marina Bay Sands?
 Think again.
 The city’s packed to the rafters with beautiful historical places and award-winning architectural wonders.
 And we don’t just mean the soaring skyscrapers of the CBD.
 From rare Brutalist buildings to futuristic mosques, we highlight some of the most spectacular architecture in Singapore.

 Buildings with unique architecture in Singapore

-1. The Interlace
+3. The Interlace

 Winner of World Building of the Year at 2015’s World Architecture Festival, the ‘vertical village’ of The Interlace is a dazzling sight to behold, especially against the backdrop of staid HDB blocks.
 Designed by OMA and Ole Shereen, the upmarket condominium features 31 six-storey apartment blocks stacked hexagonally across each other.
 Gaps between each house make way for courtyards, swimming pools, tennis courts and leafy roof gardens, making it a highly detailed ‘Rubik’s cube’ of living spaces.